 The City of San Diego took over operation of the Murray Reservoir in 1950 from the Helix Irrigation District.
 The City purchased the reservoir from Helix 10 years later.
 Murray Reservoir is located within the boundary of the City's Mission Trails Regional Park.
-When full, the reservoir has 171.1 surface acres, a maximum water depth of 95 feet, and 3.2 shoreline miles.
-Murray Reservoir has a water storage capacity of 4,684.2 acre feet.
+When full, the reservoir has 171.1 surface acres, a maximum water depth of 95 feet and 3.2 shoreline miles.
+Murray Reservoir has a water storage capacity of 4,684.2-acre feet.
 Water levels are monitored weekly.

-This lake is very popular for bicycling, jogging, walking, rollerblading, and picnicking.
-Patrons can walk on paved road only as far as the dam gate (approximately 3.2 miles) and then must return, making it a 6.4-mile round trip.
+This lake is very popular for bicycling, jogging, walking, rollerblading and picnicking.
+Patrons can walk on a paved road only as far as the dam gate (approximately 3.2 miles) and then must return, making it a 6.4-mile round trip.
 There are 10 barbecues and 64 picnic tables located around the lake.
 Patrons can bring their own barbecues for use in designated areas only.
 No ground fires or glass containers are allowed.
 Dogs must be kept on a leash at all times and at least 50 feet away from the water.

-Please see What's New - Murray for current days and hours of operation.
-They rent boats on a first come basis only, no reservations.
-They do have California state fishing licenses for sale.
-There is bait available - shiners, crawdads, nightcrawlers, meal worms and wax worms.
-Patrons can use credit cards for boat rentals and other purchases, but permits are cash only.
+Please see "What's New - Murray" for current days and hours of operation.
+They rent boats on a first-come basis only, no reservations.
+They do have California State fishing licenses for sale.
+There is bait available - shiners, crawdads, night crawlers, mealworms and wax worms.
+Patrons can use credit cards for boat rentals and other purchases.
+Permits are cash only.

-Murray is open for fishing, launching and general access seven days a week except for certain holidays (see What's New - Holidays for further information).
-On days or times that the concession is closed patrons can purchase permits from the iron ranger boxes (envelope system) at the lake.
+Murray is open for fishing, launching and general access seven days a week except for certain holidays (see "What's New" - Holidays for further information).
+On days or times that the concession is closed, patrons can purchase permits from the iron ranger boxes (envelope system) at the lake.

-In addition to fishing from boats, patrons can use float tubes, waders, or simply fish from shore.
+In addition to fishing from boats, patrons can use float tubes, waders or simply fish from shore.
 Use of float tubes is restricted to within 150 feet or less from shore.
 Float tubers must wear chest waders and have a Coast Guard approved personal flotation device readily available at all times, and have 144 square inches of international orange visible at least 12 inches above the water line.
 They must also possess a horn or whistle to warn approaching craft.
 Any float tube that uses oars or has a motor must purchase a private boat use permit.

-From Interstate 8 take Lake Murray Boulevard exit, turn right onto Lake Murray Boulevard, and turn left on Kiowa Drive, which leads to the reservoir entrance.
+From Interstate 8 take Lake Murray Boulevard exit, turn right onto Lake Murray Boulevard and turn left on Kiowa Drive, which leads to the reservoir entrance.